OkelloSam21/JAVA-SWING/README.md

 # JAVA-SWING
-THis repository contains my Swing (GUI) labs for java OOP.
+This repository contains my Swing (GUI) labs for java OOP.
 Feel free to make contributions to it.